A Place to BECOME - Our Vision

 6. RETURN WITH THE ELIXIR.
 The hero returns home or continues the journey, bearing some element of the treasure that has the power to transform the world as the hero has been transformed.

-Pupils were then introduced to the Hero’s Journey in this linear form and the skills and attributes necessary to be successful in this journey.
+Pupils are introduced to the Hero’s Journey in this linear form and the skills and attributes necessary to be successful in this journey.
 Bravery, Energy, Creativity, Openness and Motivation, all leading to Empowerment.
-Pupils plotted each story against this line, identifying when the Hero demonstrated these skills.

 B = Brave